Japanese cruiser Maya: Pacific War

 In August 1942, Maya was assigned to "Operation Ka", the Japanese reinforcement during the Battle of Guadalcanal, departing Hashirajima with Atago and Maya on 11 August for Truk.
 The cruisers were in the Battle of the Eastern Solomons on 24 August from a distance, and did not see combat.
-On 15 October, Maya, together with and Isuzu participated a bombardment of Henderson Field on Guadalcanal.
+On 15 October, Maya, together with and participated a bombardment of Henderson Field on Guadalcanal.
 Maya fired 450 Type-3 incendiary and Type-91 armor-piercing shells during the operation.